-Prevent your Google Mail from Getting Rejected as Spam - Digital Inspiration
+Prevent your Gmail Email Messages from Getting Rejected as Spam

 Let me explain.
 If the IP address of my mail server is 1.2.3.4, I can add an SPF record to my web domain saying that all messages coming from this particular IP address.
 ISPs can match the mail server address mentioned in my domain’s SPF record against the one present in my emails and accordingly pass or bounce messages to their customers.

-How to Implement SPF in Google Apps and Gmail
+How to Implement SPF in Google Workspace

-Let’s say you have a Google Apps domain at xyz.com and you are using the Gmail service for your incoming and outgoing email.
+Let’s say you have a Google Workspace domain at xyz.com and you are using the Gmail service for your incoming and outgoing email.

 To add an SPF record to your domain, first open the page from where you can edit your domain’s DNS records.
 Then add a new DNS record of type “TXT” and set the value as